How to add borders to an image in Markdown?

 You can adjust the border width, style, and color by modifying the style attribute as desired.

-Color of the border is set to gray
+• Color of the border is set to grey.

-You can change the shadow color.
-Just replace "grey" with your desired color name.
-For example, blure, green, yellow, and more.
+You can change the shadow color of images.
+Just replace grey with your desired color name.
+For example, blue, green, yellow, and more.

-Gray has been used in the example because it is the most commonly used border color next to 'black'.
+Grey has been used in the example because it is the most commonly used border color next to black.

 Outcome